 Situated in the beautiful English county of Norfolk, Langley Hall is a grade 1 listed red brick palladian style house, built in 1737 for Richard Berney on land originally belonging to Langley Abbey.
-Set in 110 acres of beautiful, listed parkland close to a small market town called Loddon and within easy reach of Norwich and the Norfolk broads.
+Set in 110 acres of beautiful, listed parkland close to the small market town of Loddon and within easy reach of Norwich and the Norfolk broads.

 Fore more details about the school, please visit their website at https://www.langleyschool.co.uk

 For further information about the history or Langley hall and the Park, visit the Capability Brown website here: http://capabilitybrown.org/garden/langley-park

 Loddon is a small market town about 12 miles southeast of Norwich on the River Chet, a tributary of the River Yare within The Broads National Park, Britain’s largest protected wetland.
 The name "Loddon" is thought to mean muddy river in Celtic in reference to the Chet.

 The earliest written mention of Loddon (Lodne) is in the will of Ælfric Modercope written in 1042 or 1043.
 In the will Ælfric split his land holdings in Loddon, Bergh Apton and Barton between the Bishops of Bury, Ely and St Benet of Holme. Ælfric held 450 acres (1.8 km2) of land in Loddon and was by far the biggest landowner.
 His manor house is believed to have been close by the church overlooking the river and the fields are known as Manor Yards.
 The Parish Council adopted Ælfric for Loddon's town sign in 1961 and the bronze statue still stands on Farthing Green.